-Places you may want to cruise on your ATV if you’re comfortable driving are Red Beach or the black sand beaches of Perivolos and Perissa, on the southeastern and southwestern coasts respectively.
+Places you may want to cruise to on your ATV are Red Beach or the black sand beaches of Perivolos and Perissa, on the southeastern and southwestern coasts respectively.
 These are quite a bit closer to Imerovigli than Oia.
 We rented an ATV for the two days we were in Imerovigli because we could walk to a rental shop and it was central to exploring the southern areas of Santorini.
-We went to the town of Pyrgos (highly recommended) and the Red Beach one day, both of which were easy drives.
-Imerovigli is certainly a little closer to some things you’ll want to see.
+We cruised to the town of Pyrgos (highly recommended) and the Red Beach one day, both of which were easy drives.
+Imerovigli is certainly a little closer to some things you’ll want to drive to.

 Best Tours in Santorini

 Day excursions and tours in Santorini can be taken from anywhere.
-They will pick you up from wherever you are staying and drop you back off again afterwards.
+They will pick you up from wherever you are staying in Imerovigli or Oia and drop you back off again afterwards.
 So don’t let tours determine where to stay in Santorini.
 Some of the most popular ones are sunset dinner cruises on catamarans, day sailing trips around the caldera with stops at hot springs, and wine tasting tours.
-Here is a link to Trip Advisor’s page with all the different types of tours and reviews for each with prices.
-It’s also a good idea to compare prices on Get Your Guide.
 Here are some of the most popular tours in Santorini: